 Conventional plastic rain covers become brittle below about -15c and can even shatter like glass below -20c.
 The clear plastic panels in other covers can also suffer the same fate.
 So use if you use a cover use one made out of fabric.
-Special insulated cold weather covers often called “polar bears” can be used and these often have pockets inside for chemical heat packs.
-These are well worth getting if you are going to be doing a lot of arctic shooting and will help keep the camera warm.
+Special insulated cold weather covers often called “polar bears” can be used and these often have pockets inside for chemical heat packs (although when very cold these don’t work, use a USB hand warmer instead).
+These are well worth getting if you are going to be doing a lot of arctic shooting with a larger camera and will help keep the camera warm.
+But for very small cameras the bulk of a thick cover can make it almost impossible to use.
 As an alternative wrap the camera in a scarf or cut the sleeves of an old sweater to make a tube you can slide over the camera.
 If you have a sewing machine you could make a simple cover out of some fleece type material.

 For DSLR’s and stills cameras a balaclava can be used to cover the camera body to provide some protection.
-However unheated covers don’t make a big difference when the camera is outside in very cold temperatures for extended periods, eventually the cold will get to it.
+However unheated covers don’t make a big difference when the camera is outside in very cold temperatures for extended periods unless it is always left turned on, eventually the cold will get to it.

 Plastics get brittle at low temperatures so be very gentle with anything plastic, especially things made from very hard, cheap plastic.
 The plastic Sony use appears to be pretty tough even at low temps.
 Wires and cables may become as rigid as a steel rod.
 Be gentle, bend then too much and the insulation may split and the cable break.
 I try to avoid bending any cable once it has become very cold.